pq-code-package/tsc/meetings/2024-05-09/minutes.md

 Tiago noted that sometimes randomization needs to come from outside, so needed an API change.

-We should ask users about APIs (including John in Mozilla).
-Open Quantum Safe is also a consumer.
+We should ask users about APIs (including John in Mozilla where it's used in [NSS](https://wiki.mozilla.org/NSS)).
+[Open Quantum Safe](https://openquantumsafe.org/) is also a consumer.

 Agreed a good starting point would be for 1 or 2 projects to present on their APIs and design decisions for the rest of the group.